GoogleCloudPlatform/marketplace-k8s-app-tools/README.md

 gcloud auth login
 ```

-### Running as a service account

-By default, gcloud run from GCE VMs have credentials associated with the
-service account, rather than a user.
-We recommend configuring it to authorize
-as a user (see command above) to be consistent with the Marketplace end-user
-experience.

-If this is not an option (e.g. integration testing), see the following:

 ### Granting GCE VM userinfo-email scope

 If you're running from a GCE VM, your VM must have